-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Together, we can make sure that millions of women realize their land rights not only on paper – but in their daily lives
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Together, we can make sure that millions of women realize their land rights not only on paper – but in their daily lives

 Dr. Monica Mhoja is Tanzania Program Director at Landesa and has more than 25 years of experience in managing and leading women’s and children’s rights programs.

 Women around the world are saying “enough” to discrimination and standing up for gender equality, from the Women’s March in cities around the world to the #MeToo Movement.

 Another movement is swelling across the Global South, where women are demanding equal rights to their land and natural resources.

 At the 2016 Kilimanjaro Initiative, for example, women from across Africa came together to summit Africa’s tallest peak, a culmination of years of our shared frustration at not having secure and equal access to land.
 But like so many of these other movements, we still have many more mountains to climb before truly arriving at our destination.

 As Tanzania Program Director at Landesa, a global land rights organization, and through 25 years of experience advocating for the rights of women and girls, I’ve met countless women who are still waiting for the promise of gender equality to arrive.

 Aisha, a 23-year-old in eastern Tanzania, is one of these women.
 She and her husband grow maize on a parcel of land allocated to them by their village government.
 She’d like to grow cassava, millet, and sorghum, which they can produce year-round.
 But the land is in her husband’s name, and he decides how to use it.
 She’s grateful to work the land alongside her husband, but wishes she had more say in the decisions about how to use that land.